 What you need to do:

-Step 2, Install Aldiko eBook Reader on your Nexus 7, search this app in Google Play you can get it for free.
+2 Install Aldiko eBook Reader on your Nexus 7 by searching this app in Google Play where you can get it for free.

 (Note: Step 1 is operated on your computer, Step 2&3 are operated on your Nexus 7.
 In case you are not that familiar with computers and gadgets, I specially create a slide for you.)

 Don't know how to transfer eBooks to Nexus 7?

 1 Plug your Nexus 7 to computer, and there will be a removable drive showing up in your computer, then you can copy & paste the files from your computer hard drive to Nexus 7.